High-Quality Eye Specialists Near Salt Lake City, UT

 Regardless of how old you are, it’s important to see an eye doctor that you can depend on.
 Don’t let your eye health go downhill because you’re hesitant to go to an ophthalmologist.
 If you’re searching for quality eye care, turn to Mountain States Eye Center.

 Our comprehensive ophthalmology practice uses the most recent practices and tools.
-Dr. Corey A. Miller and Dr. David DeMill, our ophthalmologists, offer each of their clients a wide range of ophthalmic services.
+Dr. Corey A. Miller, our ophthalmologist, offers each of his clients a wide range of ophthalmic services.
 Each person on our welcoming and knowledgeable staff is ready to bring excellent eye services to the citizens of Salt Lake City.

 Ophthalmology Services We Offer

 Here is a simple summary of many of the services we can offer your family:

 - Annual Eye Exams: Our office provides comprehensive, general eye exams for each of our patients.
 An array of tests will be completed, such as looking at visual acuity, refraction and checking for potential diseases.

 - Cataract: Cataracts occur when your eye’s natural lens becomes clouded.
 This affects over half of all Americans over 65.
 At Mountain States Eye Center, we have performed thousands and thousands of cataract surgeries and would love the opportunity to help you see better.
 Cataract surgery involves breaking up and suctioning out the cloudy lens that’s impairing your vision and replacing it with a new, artificial lens.